 - The goal is to create a valuable, data-driven post.
 Use the following sources to gather your data:

-I’ve found that when I let my ideas marinate overnight they become more refined, I gain more clarity, and the direction of my post becomes concrete in my mind.
+When I let my ideas marinate overnight, they become more refined, I gain more clarity, and the direction of my post becomes concrete in my mind.

 So how do you know what to chisel away in order to sculpt your blog post?
 It’s all in the framework.

-Step #3 – The 6-Point Framework of a Persuasive Blog Post (Plus an Outline You Can Steal)
+Step #3: The 6-Point Framework of a Persuasive Blog Post (Plus an Outline You Can Steal)

-There are few things in the world that people hate more than having someone try to sell them something.
+There are few things in the world that people hate more than being marketed to when they just want information.

 The only way to escape that unfortunate fate is to stop selling and start persuading.

-There are 6 pressure points that you need to tap into:
+There are six pressure points that you need to tap into:

-1. Likeability – If your reader doesn’t like you, everything else is irrelevant.
+1. Likeability: If your readers don’t like you, everything else is irrelevant.
 Naturally, people are skeptical of perfection.
 So be vulnerable, tell your story, and document the imperfections.
-This study reveals that businesses who are more authentic and emotional in their content increase their word of mouth marketing by 3X that of those who don’t lean on emotion.
+Eighty-eight percent of consumers say authenticity is important when choosing a brand to do business with.

-5. Reciprocity – Attention is currency in the online space.
+5. Reciprocity: Attention is currency in the online space.
 So when someone gives you their attention, you reciprocate by providing value with no strings attached.
-In fact, giving away your best content for free can grow your business by 290%.
+In fact, giving away your best content for free can help you reap big rewards.

 I know this sounds like a lot of criteria for one blog post to meet.

 To do it all in 45 minutes?
-Impossible.
+Sounds impossible.

-Step #4 – How To Flesh Out Your Outline In Record Time
+Step #4: Flesh Out Your Outline In Record Time

 Now it’s time to execute.